 Whether your mid-afternoon weakness is for sweet or savoury, there are plenty of healthy options to satisfy.
 Combine dried fruit with unsalted nuts or seeds for an energising, protein-packed snack.
 Alternatively, make up a savoury nut and seed mix, or enrich a veggie dip with a handful of nuts.

 It's a common belief that vegan diets may be low in protein but as long as you base your main meals around ingredients like lentils, chickpeas and tofu this doesn't have to be the case.
 Add flavour with yeast extract, which is not only a tasty addition but a useful source of vitamin B12.
-Fill half your plate with a colourful variety of veggies (especially leafy greens because they supply small amounts of the mineral iodine) and drizzle with a dressing made from flaxseed, rapeseed, walnut or hemp oil.
+Fill half your plate with a colourful variety of veggies (especially leafy greens because they supply small amounts of the mineral iodine) and drizzle with a dressing made from cold-pressed flaxseed, rapeseed, walnut or hemp oil.
 Your body can use these healthy fats overnight, along with protein for regeneration and repair, important for maintaining healthy skin and hair.
 As a general rule, aim for a tablespoon of ground flaxseed, chia seeds or two tablespoons of oil each day.

 Plants are a good source of iron, and you can optimise your absorption of this energising mineral by combining plant sources with foods rich in vitamin C. For example, combine iron-rich lentils with citrus fruits or peppers.